-Co-Founder and Chief Executive Officer - Michael Kendrick
+Co-Founder and Chief Executive Officer - Dr Michael Kendrick

 Mike’s roots are in marketing and PR which is where he discovered the power of aerial advertising.
 This led him to form Lighter Than Air Ltd. where he produced numerous TV programs on a local, national and international level to commercialise the potential of hot air balloons and airships.

 In 1988, in partnership with Sir Richard Branson, Mike formed the Virgin Airship and Balloon Company.
 VABC would quickly grow to become the world’s largest aerial advertising agency, operating over 70 aircraft in 30 countries, for blue-chip clients like Goodyear, Budweiser, Met Life and Sanyo.

 As Project Director for all of Sir Richard’s high-profile world record attempts, Mike was responsible for flight operations, safety, technical assessment and media management.
 He was also a director and founding shareholder of several other Virgin companies including Virgin Projects, Vintage Airlines, and Virgin Blockbuster.